 The Birmingham Railway Heritage Study Centre Acocks Green

-Along with our partner collection in the Central Library we offer one of the most extensive collections of resources on railways in the country.
-Acocks Green Library concentrates on books which can be borrowed, of which we have around 2,000, and the Central Library keeps back runs of periodicals, has large collections of photographs, postcards, tickets, maps and plans, and a collection of 5,000 books.
+Along with our partner collection in the Library of Birmingham, we offer one of the most extensive collections of resources on railways in the country.

 The scale model's dimensions are: 195cm length x 43cm width x 137cm height, including the free-standing glass case.
 It is thought that it was made by apprentices at Metro-Cammell around the time the carriage itself was built.
 This model of "Hazel" has an outstanding amount of detail, including furniture, table lamps, crockery, cutlery, marquetry wall plaques, and kitchen utensils.

 This type of restaurant car (type RT7) is most likely to have been in service during the 1920s and 1930s, during the era of the grand style of travel.
 The main part of the Central Brazil Railway is the 300-mile line between Rio de Janeiro and Sao Paulo.

 The scale model includes interior features in some detail.
 Its dimensions are: 159cm length x 56cm width x 134cm height, including free-standing glass case.

 It was made in 1924 by Twining Models Limited.
 This has been established by Mr S. Buck, who is researching the life of Ernest Twining.